-The Fistula Care Plus (FC+) project is a five-year cooperative agreement funded by USAID and managed by EngenderHealth, a leading global women’s health organization that is working to ensure that every pregnancy is planned, every child is wanted, and every mother has the best chance at survival.
+The Fistula Care Plus (FC+) project is a cooperative agreement funded by USAID and managed by EngenderHealth, a leading global women’s health organization that is working to ensure that every pregnancy is planned, every child is wanted, and every mother has the best chance at survival.
 EngenderHealth trains health care professionals and partners with governments and communities in more than 20 countries around the world.

 FC+ Global Team

 Jarryd Botha- Finance Management and Administrative Specialist Jarryd Botha is the Fistula Care Plus Finance Management and Administrative Specialist.
 He has over 12 years of experience working in International Development with experience in over 42 countries.
 His experience ranges across multiple large, small and private donor government agencies and funders.
 His primary focus is in corporate and project financial management, operations and compliance on global projects, including subaward and risk management along with business processes and policy implementation and delivery.
 Before Joining EngenderHealth and FC+, he worked as the Finance Director for a local Cape Town based NGO on their Global USAID HIV/TB project, and has over 10 years of development contractor experience in Washington DC headquarter offices before moving to field based roles.
 He holds a double major Accounting and Finance undergraduate degree from the Florida State University College of Business and is currently completing his final dissertation for his Master’s degree in Development Finance with a focus on Sustainable Impact Investment.